dengking/Decompose-Redis/docs/HA/Sentinel/Redis-Sentinel-Documentation/index.md

 For the sake of clarity, let's check line by line what the configuration options mean:

-The first line is used to tell Redis to monitor a master called *mymaster*, that is at address 127.0.0.1 and port 6379, with a quorum of 2.
+The first line is used to tell Redis to monitor a master called *mymaster*, that is at address 127.0.0.1 and port 6379, with a quorum(多数派) of 2.
 Everything is pretty obvious but the **quorum** argument:

-- The **quorum** is the number of **Sentinels** that need to agree about the fact the **master** is not reachable, in order for really mark the slave as failing, and eventually start a fail over procedure if possible.
+1、The **quorum** is the number of **Sentinels** that need to agree about the fact the **master** is not reachable, in order for really mark the slave as failing, and eventually start a fail over procedure if possible.

-- However **the quorum is only used to detect the failure**.
+2、However **the quorum is only used to detect the failure**.
 In order to actually perform a failover, one of the Sentinels need to be **elected leader** for the failover and be authorized to proceed.
 This only happens with the vote of the **majority of the Sentinel processes**.

 So for example if you have 5 Sentinel processes, and the quorum for a given master set to the value of 2, this is what happens:

-- If two Sentinels agree at the same time about the master being unreachable, one of the two will try to start a failover.
+1、If two Sentinels agree at the same time about the master being unreachable, one of the two will try to start a failover.

-- If there are at least a total of three Sentinels **reachable**, the failover will be authorized and will actually start.
+2、If there are at least a total of three Sentinels **reachable**, the failover will be authorized and will actually start.

 In practical terms this means during failures **Sentinel never starts a failover if the majority of Sentinel processes are unable to talk** (aka no failover in the minority partition).

+> NOTE:
+>
-实际上，这意味着在故障期间，如果大多数Sentinel进程无法通话（在少数分区中也没有故障转移），Sentinel永远不会启动故障转移。
+> 实际上，这意味着在故障期间，如果大多数Sentinel进程无法通话（在少数分区中也没有故障转移），Sentinel永远不会启动故障转移。

-## Other Sentinel options
+### Other Sentinel options

 The other options are almost always in the form: